-Once we reach a certain level of competence, it is easy to rely on gaining knowledge-by-doing, but it is important to be aware that there may be certain gaps that can be better filled by training, rather than experience.
+There’s no doubt that the more time you spend on the water, the more confident and experienced you’ll become.
+Once you’ve reached a certain level of competence, it’s easy to rely on gaining knowledge-by-doing.
+However, it’s important to be aware that certain gaps may be better filled by training, rather than experience.

-Whilst most of us will have that go-to list of favourite and familiar destinations we’ll happily visit time and time again, you can’t beat the thrill of going somewhere new and unknown.
+Whilst most of us have a go-to destinations to visit time and time again, you can’t beat the thrill of exploring somewhere new.

 But exploring new areas requires planning; how far away is my destination and how long will it take to get there?
-When will the tidal stream assist the journey and provide enough height of tide to enter - and to leave?
 What hazards are there on route?
-What type of traffic am I likely to encounter?
-What does that chart symbol that looks like an asterisk mean?
+What do certain chart symbols mean?

-Pilotage techniques - buoy hopping, bearings and clearing bearings, leading marks, charted and improvised transits and back transits, turning points, depth contours that are adjusted for tide, to name a few – can help to make the first, final and trickier stages of a journey far less stressful.
+Learning pilotage techniques like buoy hopping, leading marks, and more, can help to make the trickier stages of a journey far less stressful.

-Knowing exactly where you are at all times is key.
-Not only to ensure that you are safe at the present moment, but also to ensure that you are safe to continue on a current or new course.
-This is even more important when travelling at high speed.
+Knowing where you are is key to ensuring you’re safe to continue on a current or new course, especially when travelling at high speed.

-There are a diverse number of techniques available for position fixing and it is unlikely that they can be taught from scratch on a single trip.
-A shorebased course teaches these techniques so that they can be pulled out of the ‘toolbox’ at the right time.
+There are a diverse number of techniques available, and it is unlikely that they can be taught from scratch on a single trip.
+A shorebased course teaches these techniques so that they can be used at the right time.

-On a practical course or out on-the-water, the ‘rules of the road’ are generally taught, as and when they arise.
+On a practical course, the rules of the road are generally taught, as and when they arise.
 But with such a vast number of nuances that affect decision making in different situations, are you properly prepared?